Stipa Data Collection Protocol

 (category type only)

 Name of the shared list used to populate the category list.
 Default is no shared list.
-Alphanumeric 40 No
+String 40 No

 MaxCount